Herrius/Herrius/README.md

 ### About me
 ---

-👨‍🎓 I am Enrique Ubaldo, a Developer, Web (specializing in Front End Web Development) studying the career of system engineering (other countries are software engineering)
+👨‍🎓 I am Enrique Ubaldo, a Developer Web (specializing in Front End Web Development) graduated in systems engineering (other countries are software engineering)

 👨‍💻 I enjoy learning and applying the knowledge acquired in projection technology.
-Currently, I am studying javascript, PHP and machine learning for project webs.
-I am going to study react, coastline and flutter in this year 2021.
+Currently, I am studying node.js, python and ux.

-🎲 Outside the world of tech too, I teach how playing modern board games for students in college, because I love the board games.
-It's an activity very social and recreational in person.
+🎲 Outside the world of tech too, I teach how playing modern board games for students in college and work in project personal such as my second brain

 📚 I'm starting the habit of reading books.
 I'm very interesting on personal development and fantastic literature.
-Currently, I am reading the book, Awake The Gian Within by Anthony Robbins.
+Currently, I am reading the book, the power of Habit.

 ### 🥇 Achievements
 ---

-* 🤓 My average grade is 15 (0 to 20)
+* 👨‍🎓 Degree of bachelor in System Enginers 2021
+* 👨‍🎓 I get the certified Azure Ai Fundaments
-* 🤝 Hult Prize 2020 participant with smart dumpster startup.
+* 🤝 Hult Prize participant with smart trash containers in February 2020.
-* 🤝 Engineering fair UC participant with project of air purifier (October 2019)
+* 🤝 Engineering fair UC participant with the project of air purifier in October 2019

 ### 🛠️ Skills
 ---